DarinShapiroMS/SwarmOnAzure/README.md

 Resource Group | The resource group this cluster of Unreal Swarm agents will be deployed into Location | The Azure region for this resource group Vmss Name | The name of the Virtual Machines Scale Sets that will manage the cluster of VM instances VM Sku | this is the size of the virtual machines that get created.
-Reference the size column for each VM family at https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes.
+Reference the size column for each VM family [here](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes).
+VM Priority | Low priority VMs cost much less, but can be premempted by Azure at any time.
+See [Low Priority VMs](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-use-low-priority)
 Admin Username | Windows admin username used to create VM instance.
 Admin Password | Windows admin password.
 Store this info for later use.
 Instance Count |  The number of VM instances that the Scale Set will create and maintain for you.